Level 1 Meditation Teacher Training

 To be eligible to take Meditation Teacher Training you must be practicing meditation on a regular basis for at least one year.
 While most recognized meditation techniques are eligible, some of the training and discussions in the teacher training will focus on the breath awareness style taught by Ananda.
 In general however the topics are applicable to all core meditation styles.

 Successful completion requires attendance at all sessions.
 Excused absences may be excepted on a case-by-case basis.
 Inquire if you have a schedule conflict.
-(This course is offered only once a year and thus make-up sessions are an impractical solution.)
-Out of class commitments include reading of the texts, written homework, personal practice, a written outline of one of the texts, auditing and audit report on an Ananda meditation class series, take-home final and team presentation final.
+(This course is offered only once a year and thus make-up sessions are an impractical but possible solution.)
+Out of class commitments include reading of the texts, written homework, personal practice, auditing (and reporting) on a four-week Ananda meditation class series, and team presentation final.
 No admission after the first class.